Jamie3213/heart_disease_classification/README.md

 ## Exploratory analysis

-Let’s start to dig a little deeper into the data set:
+Let’s look at the data quality and variable types:

 ``` r
 # check the type of each column and for the number of NAs